jefferyandwilkes/women-cinema/content/advisory/index.md

     content:
       title: Catherine O’Rawe
       text: |-
          <a href="https://www.bristol.ac.uk/people/person/Catherine-O'Rawe-c2d061cd-690e-4abc-ae04-7a01906e1d63/">Catherine O’Rawe</a>, Professor of Italian Film and Culture, University of Bristol.
 Her principal research interest lies in Italian cinema.
-She is the author of Stars and Masculinities in Contemporary Italian Cinema (Palgrave Macmillan, 2014), co-author (with Jacqueline Reich) of Divi: la mascolinita' nel cinema italiano (Donzelli, 2015), and of articles and chapters on contemporary and post-war Italian cinema.
+She is the author of <i>Stars and Masculinities in Contemporary Italian Cinema</i> (Palgrave Macmillan, 2014), co-author (with Jacqueline Reich) of <i>Divi: la mascolinita' nel cinema italiano</i> (Donzelli, 2015), and of articles and chapters on contemporary and post-war Italian cinema.
 She is a Co-Investigator on the ERC project ‘Studiotec: Film Studios: Infrastructure, Culture, Innovation in Britain, France, Germany and Italy, 1930-60.’

   - block: contact
     content:
       title: Shelley Stamp
       text: |-
          <a href="https://film.ucsc.edu/faculty/shelley_stamp">Shelley Stamp</a>, Professor of Film and Digital Media, University of California at Santa Cruz.
-She is a film historian and curator, author of the award-winning books Lois Weber in Early Hollywood and Movie-Struck Girls: Women and Motion Picture Culture after the Nickelodeon, curator of the award-winning 6-disc set Pioneers:  First Women Filmmakers, and author of many articles on women’s filmmaking and moviegoing.
-She is Founding Editor of the journal Feminist Media Histories, published quarterly by the University of California Press, and currently edit the Feminist Media Histories book series for UC Press.
+She is a film historian and curator, author of the award-winning books <i>Lois Weber in Early Hollywood</i> and <i>Movie-Struck Girls: Women and Motion Picture Culture after the Nickelodeon</i>, curator of the award-winning 6-disc set <i>Pioneers:  First Women Filmmakers</i>, and author of many articles on women’s filmmaking and moviegoing.
+She is Founding Editor of the journal <i>Feminist Media Histories</i>, published quarterly by the University of California Press, and currently edits the <i>Feminist Media Histories</i> book series for UC Press.

   - block: contact
     content:
       title: Louise Wallenberg
       text: |-
          <a href="https://www.su.se/english/profiles/lowal-1.190510">Louise Wallenberg</a>, Professor in Fashion Studies, Stockholm University, Sweden.
 She holds a PhD in Film Studies, and she was the establishing director of the Centre for Fashion Studies between 2007 and 2013.
-Among her publications are the collections MODE (2009); Nordic Fashion Studies (2011); Mode och modernism (2014); Fashion, Film, and the 1960s (2017); Fashion and Modernism (2018); What about all these women?
-(2022); and Ingmar Bergman at the Crossroads (2022).
+Among her publications are the collections <i>MODE</i> (2009); <i>Nordic Fashion Studies</i> (2011); <i>Mode och modernism</i> (2014); <i>Fashion, Film, and the 1960s</i> (2017); <i>Fashion and Modernism</i> (2018); <i>What about all these women?</i> (2022); and <i>Ingmar Bergman at the Crossroads</i> (2022).

 ---